svn2github/curl-wsdk/trunk/README.txt

 ||| limitations under the License.

 ====================
-WSDK Release 1.1 for Curl API Version 7.0.
+WSDK Preview Release 1.1 for Curl API Version 7.0 Beta 3.
 ====================

-This directory contains the 1.1 release of the Curl Web Services Software Development Kit (WSDK)
+This directory contains the 1.1 preview of the Curl Web Services Software Development Kit (WSDK)

 The Curl Web Services SDK (WSDK) provides the technologies necessary